 Applicants who meet any of the following will be automatically disqualified by the Town of Gilbert and/or Arizona POST:

-- Illegal use of marijuana for any purpose within the past three years.
+Illegal possession or use of marijuana for any purpose within the past three years.

 The use of an illegal drug is presumed to be not for experimentation if: